JetBrains/teamcity-sdk-docs/topics/basic-ui-plugins.md

 ## Basic vs. controlled plugins

-In many cases, a basic plugin is already good enough: it integrates with the Sakura UI and with the classic UI, it could be implemented in the backend, and it reacts to any context updates.
-If you had been writing TeamCity UI plugins before 2020.2, you may notice that the major changes are `PlaceID` and brand new `PluginUIContext`.
+In many cases, a basic plugin is already good enough: it integrates with the Sakura UI and with the Classic UI, it could be enriched with the backend, and it reacts to any context updates.
+If you had been writing TeamCity UI plugins before 2020.2, you may notice that the major changes are `PlaceID` and the new `PluginUIContext`.
 If you have your own plugin, we recommend updating it in the same manner as shown in the tutorial and, most probably, it will become Sakura-ready.

 With basic plugins, we provide a way to integrate plugins in the Sakura UI with minimum effort.

 However, its functionality can be quite limited.
 If you use your plugin in the header, you will observe layout shifting.
 If you use JavaScript to enrich the default plugin behaviour - it's not clear in what moment you should add the event handlers.
 There are some workarounds: for example, to check the DOM every few seconds, or use Mutation Observer.
 These methods have their limitations and it is better to avoid some of them in production.
+Another weak side of Basic plugins: they are requested on every navigation event and pass the entire lifecycle.

-There is also a case when you send a request that should update the plugin content, but during the request execution you moved in UI from one build configuration to another.
-If you don't cancel the promise handling, it will be resolved and, depending on the logic and race conditions, you will receive a newly generated plugin, filled with data from the previous request.
+Let's consider the following case: you send a request that should update the plugin content, but during the request execution you moved from one build configuration to another.
+If you don't cancel the promise handling, it will be resolved and, depending on the logic and race conditions, the browser might receive a newly generated plugin, filled with data from the previous request.

 [Controlled plugins](controlled-ui-plugins.md) allow you to address all these issues and provide many more possibilities.